 Suggested Tours in Switzerland

 I spent a few days in Vienna last time around.
 I even went for a musical opera at the Vienna State Opera House last time.
-I am hoping to go back to explore other parts of Austria soon.
+Vienna and Hallstatt are a must visit during your Central Europe itinerary.
 Check out the map of Austria itinerary here.

 - Vienna: Let us start with the capital and go explore the music scene of the city and have some delicious apple strudels.